Don’t Fear, Go & Get Your Smear!

 10 years on from Jade Goody’s tragic death from cervical cancer, smear test attendances are at a 21 year low, despite the initial surge in uptake in the wake of her passing.

-The organisation Jo’s Cervical Cancer Trust holds an annual #smearforsmear awareness week between the 21st and 27th of January; we’ve just missed it, but with Jackiey Budden, the mother of Jade Goody doing a very emotional interview on This Morning on the 4th of January (today) to discuss her daughter as we approach the 10 year anniversary of her death, it seemed like a great opportunity to remind every woman who is putting off going for their smear test what cervical cancer is, what it does, and the lives that it ruins.
+The organisation Jo’s Cervical Cancer Trust holds an annual #smearforsmear awareness week between the 21st and 27th of January, and Cervical Screening Awareness Week from the 10th of June to the 16th of June.
+Jackiey Budden, the mother of Jade Goody did a very emotional interview on This Morning on the 4th of January to discuss her daughter Jade Goody as we approach the 10 year anniversary of her death which is still very fresh in our minds, and it seemed like a great opportunity to remind every woman who is putting off going for their smear test what cervical cancer is, what it does, and the lives that it ruins.
 Jade Goody was a mother, a daughter, a wife, a friend – all the things I am sure most of you reading this right now can relate to.

 Jo’s Cervical Cancer Trust has found that the number of women going for smear tests is at its lowest in 21 years.
 This is despite the heartrendingly numerous news stories of women passing from this disease, the huge response to the awareness campaign by Jade Goody, and of course the hard work done by Jo’s Trust.